IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

     print_event(event)
 ```

-This is the function we'll be modifying in order to make our script handle
+This is the function we'll be modifying to make our script handle
 incoming events.

 Finally, we have a definition for `print_event`, which is a function that we'll